Assassination attempts on Vladimir Lenin

-Several attempts are known to have been made on Vladimir Lenin's life.
+Several assassination attempts are known to have been made against the Bolshevik communist revolutionary leader Vladimir Lenin.
 The most famous of them was committed on August 30, 1918, by the Socialist Revolutionary Party member Fanny Kaplan, as a result of which Lenin was seriously wounded.
+The early Soviet secret police force, the All-Russian Extraordinary Commission (commonly known as the Cheka), participated in the investigation and thwarting of a number of these attempts.

 Direct assassination attempts

 January 1918

 On January 1, 1918, the first unsuccessful attempt on Lenin's life took place in Petrograd, in which Friedrich Platten was slightly hit by a bullet.
-According to one of the versions of the All-Russian Extraordinary Commission (Cheka), Dmitry Shakhovskoy was the organizer of the assassination attempt on January 1, 1918.
+According to one of the versions of the event given by the Cheka, Dmitry Shakhovskoy was the organizer of the assassination attempt on January 1, 1918.
 A few years later, while in exile, Prince Dmitry Shakhovskoy announced that he was the organizer of the assassination attempt and allocated five hundred thousand rubles for this purpose.
 Researcher Richard Pipes also pointed out that one of the former ministers of the Provisional Government, constitutional democrat Nikolai Nekrasov, who, immediately after the assassination attempt, changed his last name to Golgofsky, left for Ufa, and then to Kazan, was involved in this attempt.
-In March 1921, he was arrested, sent to Moscow, and in May, after a meeting with Vladimir Lenin, was released.
+In March 1921, he was arrested, sent to Moscow, and in May, after a meeting with Lenin, was released.

 In mid–January, the second attempt on Lenin's life was thwarted in Petrograd: the soldier Spiridonov came to see Mikhail Bonch–Bruevich, declaring that he was participating in the conspiracy of the "Union of Saint George's Cavaliers" and was ordered to eliminate Lenin.
-On the night of January 22, the All–Russian Extraordinary Commission arrested the conspirators at 14 Zakharyevskaya Street, in the apartment of "citizen Salova", but then they are all sent to the front at their personal request.
+On the night of January 22, the Cheka arrested the conspirators at 14 Zakharyevskaya Street, in the apartment of "citizen Salova", but then they are all sent to the front at their personal request.
 At least two of the conspirators, Zinkevich and Nekrasov, subsequently joined the "white" armies.